Flash3001/iOSCharts.Xamarin/README.md

 When creating the IPA for publish you might get the following error:

-"Invalid Swift Support - The file libswiftContacts.dylib doesn’t have the correct code signature.
-Make sure you’re using the correct signature, rebuild your app using the current public (GM) version of Xcode, and resubmit it.
-Don’t just modify the code signature of libswiftContacts.dylib."
+"Invalid Swift Support - The SwiftSupport folder is missing.
+Rebuild your app using the current public (GM) version of Xcode and resubmit it."

 The following script will help: https://github.com/bq/ipa-packager